bbc/tams/docs/adr/0040-require-explicit-framerate.md

 * Good, because it allows for VFR average frame rate to be signalled
 * Bad, because invalid combinations have to be detected outside of the spec
 * Neutral, because it enables the possibility to create a non-VFR Video Flow without a frame rate (e.g. an unknown frame rate), however it is not clear there are valid use cases for this

+### Option 2b: Add a separate VFR flag at the same level as `frame_rate`, and use the schema to require either a frame_rate or that flag

+As with Option 2, but `vfr` is at the same level in the data structure as `frame_rate`.
+Build the schema such that when `vfr` is false (or omitted), `frame_rate` must be set.
+And when `vfr` is true, `frame_rate` must be omitted.

+Good/Neutral/Bad as for Option 2.
+Additionally:

+* Good, because existing consuming clients should still work as before when using the omitted `frame_rate` parameter to identify VFR content